Insect resistance management

 5% appropriate refuge material blended into the bag

-• Appropriate amount to ensure enough refuge mates available
+- Appropriate amount to ensure enough susceptible Bt corn refuge mates are available

-The Canadian Corn Pest Coalition, in collaboration with the Ontario Corn Committee and the Canadian Seed Trade Association and industry have developed a web-based calculator to help growers plan how to meet the minimum refuge requirements for each Bt corn hybrid on their farm.
-The calculator can be accessed at www.refugeselector.ca .
+For corn hybrids that are not available with E-Z Refuge, the Canadian Corn Pest Coalition, in collaboration with the Ontario Corn Committee, the Canadian Seed Trade Association and industry, have developed a web-based calculator to help growers develop a plan to meet the minimum refuge requirements for each Bt corn hybrid on their farm.

 REFUGE PLANTING OPTIONS